 They have been creating comics and graphic novels since 1996.
 Their graphic novels have received international acclaim and multiple award nominations, including three for the Eisner Awards, and Louis – Night Salad was also Highly Commended for the Scottish Children’s Book Awards 2011.

-Metaphrog tirelessly promote the medium of comics and travel regularly to talk about their work.
-They were Patrons of Reading at Northfield Academy 2013-17, the first graphic novelists ever to fill such a role, and Writers in Residence at the Edinburgh International Book Festival 2015.
-They are currently Graphic Novel Authors in Residence with Glasgow Life at Holyrood Secondary School.
+Metaphrog tirelessly travel to promote the medium of comics and have delivered 700+ author visit sessions.
+They were Patrons of Reading at Northfield Academy, in Aberdeen, 2013-17, Writers in Residence at the Edinburgh International Book Festival 2015 and Graphic Novel Authors in Residence with Glasgow Life at Holyrood Secondary School 2019.
 They have spoken at prestigious venues such as The Glasgow School of Art, Gordonstoun school, The National Library of Scotland, The Edinburgh International Book Festival, The Guardian and international schools and festivals around the world.

 Metaphrog have also undertaken key commissioned work for prestigious clients, for example their comic adaptation of Edwin Morgan’s Poem The First Men on Mercury for The Association for Scottish Literary Studies.

 John is from Scotland and studied engineering and science, gaining three degrees, including a PhD in Electronic and Electrical Engineering in a branch of Opto-Electronics involving micro-machining.
 In 1994 he had just returned to Scotland from working in the Netherlands.
-Sandra, from France, has a degree in Arts and Letters, and had just packed her bags and moved to Scotland in search of adventure.
+Sandra, from France, left art school, packed her bag and moved to Scotland in search of adventure.
 Their meeting was a catalyst and within a few months they created Metaphrog.

 Winners of the Sunday Herald Scottish Culture Awards 2016: Best Visual Artist